 Historically, there is a very small percentage of women in finance- even more so than other industries.
 Female CFOs account for only 12% of all executives in that position, while the number of women CFOs amongst Fortune 500 and S&P 500 companies is slightly higher (15%).
 Although it is still a very low percentage in the grand scheme of things, the number has been increasing steadily for quite a few decades, and has more than doubled since the turn of the century.

 However, studies have shown that in some areas, women CFOs actually hold advantages over their male counterparts.
 This is in addition to different leadership perspectives and diverse points of view- which are hard to measure, yet can be a significant advantage depending on the company and industry.
-In honor of International Women’s Day (March 8) here are a few of the interesting discoveries about female CFOs.
+In honor of International Women’s Day which took place last Wednesday (March 8) here are a few interesting discoveries about female CFOs.

 According to research from New York University, Bucknell University, and a Prudential Financial Inc subsidiary, female CFOs are more likely to give straight answers.
 The research analyzed around 106,000 conference calls from close to 5,000 U.S. companies from 2009 to 2019, and found that female CFOs in general gave more concise responses backed by numbers- making them more straightforward and to the point.
 On the other hand, male CFOs tend to be overly optimistic and wordier, while using more euphemisms and clichés.